Are you struggling to get started on your goals?

 Think about it as if your life was a play.
-Taking action is the moment you when the director of your life yell “AND ACTION” and you do the movements you’re planned, debated, envision, and dreamt about in your script.
+Taking action is the moment you when the director of your life should “AND ACTION” and you do the movements you’ve planned, debated, envisioned, and dreamt about in your script.
 Where you step off the pages of your plan, outside of your mind, and into reality.

 Taking action requires you doing something that matters, that serve your goals, intentions, plans, dreams or desires.
 It moves you that much closer from where you re right now, to where you want to be.

-Towards that change, you want so badly in your life that maybe even scares you?
-Taking action means accomplishing something, no matter how small, that moves you closer, not away from or avoiding it with inaction.
+And take a step towards that change, you want so badly in your life that maybe even scares you.
+Taking action means accomplishing something, no matter how small, that brings you nearer, not away from or avoiding it with inaction.